-- Shareholder engagement where applicable, ETFs and Funds that engage on material ESG issues and will document their outcomes.
-ETFs or Funds that practice engagement will identify it in their investment strategies. - Monitoring and tracking: all engagements related to ESG are logged into a centralized database.
+- Shareholder engagement We define an engagement as an interaction which has a clear objective(s) or expected outcome(s) aimed at preserving and creating long-term value for investors.
+Interactions with investee companies or debt issuers follow a pre-defined process where outcomes achieved over time are tracked and documented. - Monitoring and tracking: all engagements related to ESG are logged into a centralized database.
 Teams can record the representatives that were engaged, the format of the engagement, the outcome of the engagement, and where applicable, next steps.
 Engagements are reviewed at least annually by the CIO with support from the Sustainability COE. - 2.
 Proxy voting Funds, other than Mackenzie Funds that are Sustainable Investment Solutions, that are managed by Mackenzie's internal portfolio managers generally vote with the recommendations of the Glass Lewis standard proxy voting guidelines, unless the portfolio manager deems that it is not in the best interests of the Fund and its investors to do so.
 Mackenzie Funds that are Sustainable Investment Solutions that are managed by Mackenzie's internal portfolio managers generally vote with the recommendations of the Glass Lewis ESG proxy voting guidelines, unless the portfolio manager deems that it is not the best interests of the Mackenzie Fund and its investors to do so. - Monitoring and tracking: proxy voting is facilitated on the Glass Lewis Viewpoint software.
 Recommendations in line with the Glass Lewis standard or ESG proxy voting guidelines, as applicable, are presented across all allowable voting items.
 Portfolio managers that decide to vote against the guidelines must indicate the reason.
 This is reviewed at least annually by the CIO with support with the Sustainability COE.